 But experiencing these feelings directly provides a gateway to truly and humbly and fully living – guided by your heart rather than an unwell brain, guided by your truth rather than the eating disorder’s dissociated, disjointed, and deceiving version of the truth.
 Because the eating disorder isn’t your truth – it’s your mask.
 The kind of mask that was assembled with plaster and stuck to your face in the making.
 You’d think it was practically merged with your face because it takes its shape and hardens to form-fit its very contours.
 And when you try to take it off, it hurts and itches and you have to peel off pieces of plaster sticking to your skin, and when you finally get it all off, you’re red and raw.

 That kind of truth.

 The beauty of recovery is that it is whole.
 You can’t have only the “heads” part of a coin.
-“Heads” and “tails” are what make a coin a coin.
-Positive and negative feels are what make life life, and experiencing them fully is what makes life worth fully living.
+“Heads” and “tails” are what makes a coin a coin.
+Positive and negative feelings are what make life life, and experiencing them fully is what makes life worth fully living.